-Excitable cells are characterized by their ability to produce action potentials (APs).
-Typically, cells of the 26 same tissue, or specific region of tissue, exhibit a common AP profile characteristic of that cell type.
-But 27 in certain syncytial tissues, such as the smooth muscle layer of the mouse urinary bladder wall (called 28 the detrusor), individual cells are known to exhibit diversity in AP shapes (Meng et al., 2008).
-These APs 29 do not exhibit any pattern of changes in shape, rather the variation of shape from any given AP to the 30 succeeding ones is seemingly random in nature.
-Some of the diverse shapes recorded intracellularly - as 31 described in Section 2.4 - from detrusor smooth muscle cells (DSMCs) are shown in Fig. 1.
-Neither their 32 origin nor the physiological role of this diversity is currently understood, but has often been attributed to 33 syncytial interactions and the spatially distributed pattern of parasympathetic innervation (Manchanda, 34 1995).
-It may be assumed that changes in the underlying cellular or tissue features influence the shape of 35 the produced AP.
-These changes can affect the cellular biophysics and result in a variation of the AP profile 36 (Appukuttan et al., 2015a, 2017a).
-As the APs holds the ability to generate phasic and tonic contractions 37 of the DSM tissue, their analysis of AP shapes holds potential to help identify and diagnose pathological 38 conditions.
-39
+(Meng et al., 2008).
+These APs do not exhibit any pattern of changes in shape, rather the variation of shape from any given AP to the succeeding ones is seemingly random in nature.
+Some of the diverse shapes recorded intracellularly-as described in Section 2.4-from detrusor smooth muscle cells (DSMCs) are shown in Figure 1.
+Neither their origin nor the physiological role of this diversity is currently understood, but has often been attributed to syncytial interactions and the spatially distributed pattern of parasympathetic innervation (Manchanda, 1995).
+It may be assumed that changes in the underlying cellular or tissue features influence the shape of the produced AP.
+These changes can affect the cellular biophysics and result in a variation of the AP profile (Appukuttan et al., 2015a, 2017a).
+As the APs holds the ability to generate phasic and tonic contractions of the DSM tissue, their analysis of AP shapes holds potential to help identify and diagnose pathological conditions.

-The first step towards interpreting the observed AP diversity in the detrusor would involve the 40 characterization of AP profiles to enable their comparison and analysis.
-Historically, APs are most 41 42 often characterized in terms of their height and width (full width at half maximum or FWHM) as shown in Fig. 2.
-Other parameters used to describe APs include overshoot, after-hyperpolarization (AHP) and 43 after-depolarization (ADP) (Bean, 2007).
-An important feature of any AP is its rising phase, which can be 44 divided into two parts: (i) the passive depolarization from the resting state (resting membrane potential or 45 RMP) to a threshold value, and (ii) the rapid, active depolarization beyond the threshold to the peak of the 46 AP, propelled by voltage-gated channels.
-The former region, termed the foot of the AP, holds information 47 about the biochemical and spatial origin of the AP.
-For example, in skeletal muscle fibers it has been shown 48 that APs produced close to the end-plate have a convex-upward rise to peak.
-With increasing distance 49 from the end-plate, this gradually changes from convex-upward to a concave-upward rise to peak (Fatt 50 and Katz, 1951).
-Thus from the AP profile it can be determined whether it was recorded close to the 51 site of synaptic activity or far from it.
-Similar observations have been reported in case of neurons during 52 the propagation of AP away from the soma (Magee and Carruth, 1999).
-For simplicity we shall refer to 53 convex-upward and concave-upward rise to AP peak as convex and concave AP foot, respectively.
-In 54 the case of the detrusor, it has been hypothesized that the diversity in action potential shapes is owing to 55 the variable superposition of spontaneous transient depolarizations (STDs; similar to miniature end-plate 56 potentials in skeletal muscle) and an unmodulated AP profile (Padmakumar et al., 2012), as illustrated in 57 Fig. 3.
-Spontaneous neurotransmitter release from parasympathetic varicosities produces STDs in DSMCs, 58 which on crossing the AP threshold of the cell, elicits an AP.
-The STD, being a passive signal, decays with 59 increasing distance from the varicosities, as in (Fatt and Katz, 1951).
-The active AP signal, on the other 60 hand, has the capacity to propagate, often without attenuation.
-The presence of a STD underlying an AP is 61 reflected in the convexity of the AP foot.
-The propagating APs which travel significant distances from the 62 source will have no underlying STD component (Appukuttan et al., 2015b), and hence would exhibit a 63 concave foot.
-Such AP profiles are denoted as 'native' APs in the current study.
-The extent of STD content 64 is reflected in the degree of convexity of the AP foot.
-65
+The first step toward interpreting the observed AP diversity in the detrusor would involve the characterization of AP profiles to enable their comparison and analysis.
+Historically, APs are most often characterized in terms of their height and width (full width at half maximum or FWHM) as shown in Figure 2.
+Other parameters used to describe APs include overshoot, after-hyperpolarization (AHP) and after-depolarization (ADP) (Bean, 2007).
+An important feature of any AP is its rising phase, which can be divided into two parts: (i) the passive depolarization from the resting state (resting membrane potential or RMP) to a threshold value, and (ii) the rapid, active depolarization beyond the threshold to the peak of the AP, propelled by voltage-gated channels.
+The former region, termed the foot of the AP, holds information about the biochemical and spatial origin of the AP.
+For example, in skeletal muscle fibers, it has been shown that APs produced close to the end-plate have a convex-upward rise to peak.
+With increasing distance from the end-plate, this gradually changes from convex-upward to a concave-upward rise to peak (Fatt and Katz, 1951).
+Thus, from the AP profile, it can be determined whether it was recorded close to the site of synaptic activity or far from it.
+Similar observations have been reported in case of neurons during the propagation of AP away from the soma (Magee and Carruth, 1999).
+For simplicity, we shall refer to convexupward and concave-upward rise to AP peak as convex and concave AP foot, respectively.
+In the case of the detrusor, it has been hypothesized that the diversity in action potential shapes is owing to the variable superposition of spontaneous transient depolarizations (STDs; similar to miniature endplate potentials in skeletal muscle) and an unmodulated AP profile (Padmakumar et al., 2012), as illustrated in Figure 3.
+Spontaneous neurotransmitter release from parasympathetic varicosities produces STDs in DSMCs, which on crossing the AP threshold of the cell, elicits an AP.
+The STD, being a passive signal, decays with increasing distance from the varicosities, as in Fatt and Katz (1951).
+The active AP signal, on the other hand, has the capacity to propagate, often without attenuation.
+The presence of a STD underlying an AP is reflected in the convexity of the AP foot.
+The propagating APs which travel significant distances from the source will have no underlying STD component (Appukuttan et al., 2015b), and hence would exhibit a concave foot.
+Such AP profiles are denoted as "native" APs in the current study.
+The extent of STD content is reflected in the degree of convexity of the AP foot.